oceanprotocol/docs/developers/compute-to-data-v2.0/free-compute-to-data-flow.md

 `JobStarted` -> `PullImage` or `PullImageFailed` -> `ConfiguringVolumes` or `VolumeCreationFailed` -> `Provisioning` or `ContainerCreationFailed` -> `RunningAlgorithm` or `AlgorithmFailed` -> `PublishingResults` or `ResultsUploadFailed`

 **Sequence of steps for internal loop:**
-1. Pulling docker image for the algorithm - if failure -> throws error and returns back to the consumer tool and updates job status `SQLite` database in `PullImageFailed`.
+1. Pulling docker image for the algorithm - if failure -> throws error and returns to the consumer tool and updates job status `SQLite` database in `PullImageFailed`.
-2. Configuring volumes for the dedicated algorithm container - if failure -> throws error and returns back to the consumer tool and updates job status `SQLite` database in `VolumeCreationFailed`.
+2. Configuring volumes for the dedicated algorithm container - if failure -> throws error and returns to the consumer tool and updates job status `SQLite` database in `VolumeCreationFailed`.
-3. Create Docker container for the algorithm - if failure -> throws error and returns back to the consumer tool and updates job status `SQLite` database in `ContainerCreationFailed`.
+3. Create Docker container for the algorithm - if failure -> throws error and returns to the consumer tool and updates job status `SQLite` database in `ContainerCreationFailed`.
-4. Triggers algorithm execution on dedicated container - if failure from the algorithm -> throws error and returns back to the consumer tool and updates job status `SQLite` database in `AlgorithmFailed`.
+4. Triggers algorithm execution on dedicated container - if failure from the algorithm -> throws error and returns to the consumer tool and updates job status `SQLite` database in `AlgorithmFailed`.
-5. Publish results in `/data/outputs` even if the algorithm execution was successful or not - if failure -> throws error and returns back to the consumer tool and updates job status `SQLite` database in `ResultsUploadFailed`.
+5. Publish results in `/data/outputs` even if the algorithm execution was successful or not - if failure -> throws error and returns to the consumer tool and updates job status `SQLite` database in `ResultsUploadFailed`.
 If publishing results step was executed successfully, the container and volumes will be deleted together with the folders for datasets, algorithms and results.